cqlyj/VSkill/WORKINGLOG.md

 4. **Modules to be developed:**

    - User module: Allows users to submit evidence, view status, and receive feedback.
-   - Verifier module: Allows verifiers to assess evidence, provide feedback, and earn rewards.
+   - Verifier module: Allows verifiers to assess evidence, increase or decrease reputation, provide feedback, and earn rewards.
    - Oracle module: Distributes evidence to verifiers anonymously.
    - Reward module: Issues rewards to verifiers based on their contributions.
    - Penalty module: Penalizes verifiers for acting maliciously or providing inaccurate feedback.
-   - Reputation module: Tracks verifiers' reputation and history.
    - Staking module: Requires verifiers to stake ethers to participate in the verification process.
    - NFT module: Issues NFTs to verified users as proof of their skills.
    - Integration module: Integrates NFTs with other platforms and services.